• Skip to main content

 In this blog post, I’ve explained the definition and meaning of “momo” in detail based on its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • momo – 桃 (もも) : a noun meaning ‘peach’ in Japanese.
 This can also work as plural.
-Two kanji parts literally mean a ‘tree and sign’.
+Two kanji parts literally mean a ‘tree and sign’ in Japanese.
 This literal interpretation is not in line with the actual meaning, but represents well the origin and history.
 In the past, peach seeds were used for fortune-telling.
 In some regions in the world, people are still doing this kind of fortune-telling, I think.
 If a peach seed can be cracked into two beautiful pieces, something good will happen.
 So, peaches are somehow related to signs of what will happen in the future.
 The kanji character is, therefore, still very reasonable.

 Hope my explanations are understandable and helpful for Japanese learners.